 The concept of a virtual world, or metaverse, has been around since the early 1990’s.
 However, the term has become extraordinarily popular over the past few months.
-There have been some notable moves by major companies such as the recent name change by tech giant Facebook (now called Meta) and their plans to hire 10,000 employees to work on metaverse related projects.
+There have been some notable moves by major companies such as Facebook changing their company name to Meta to reflect the company’s shifted focus on metaverse applications.
 This has left many wondering what is a metaverse?
-So we at Lion Gaming Group decided to start a series on metaverse applications that will highlight companies and technological advancements in the space.
-Continue reading this brief to grasp the basics of the metaverse.
+So we at Lion Gaming decided to start a series on metaverse applications that will highlight companies and technological advancements in the space.
+Continue reading this brief to grasp the basics of the metaverse and why metaverse technology is ready to change the world.

 To start, the term metaverse is a buzzword that seems to be thrown around in every news outlet, YouTube channel, Twitter thread, and just about everywhere that online discourse takes place.
-It’s a term that’s coming into the spotlight in a way similar to terms like DeFi, initial-coin-offering, blockchain, crypto, etc have.
+It’s a term that’s coming into the spotlight in a way similar to terms like DeFi, initial-coin-offering, blockchain, NFTs, and artificial intelligence have.

 There is not a set definition on what a metaverse is and what it is not.
 Broadly speaking, the term metaverse is usually used to describe a virtual world that can be accessed through the internet where users can interact with each other, buy and sell digital goods, change virtual clothes, play games, and navigate a virtual landscape.
 The game Second Life is commonly referred to as the first metaverse, due to its complex in-game economy, customization options for players avatars, and the depth of virtual experiences available.